 There followed the horrific Taiping rebellion with its twenty million Chinese dead (the concurrent American Civil War killed 600,000 during the worst war Americans have ever experienced).
 Then two Opium Wars against the London/Boston Drug Cartel.
 Believe it or not, these drug gangsters were ruled by Queen Victoria and backed by the Drug Lord financiers of Stanford University and America’s trans-continental railroads.
 In pursuit of its brain-dead War on Drugs, the DEA should confiscate those structures and auction them off to support its habit.

-During the Boxer rebellion, European, American and Japanese armies sacked the Imperial Residence in Peking’s Forbidden City.
+In June 1900, the Imperial Library (Han-Lin Yuan) of Beijing burned down because it was downwind from the European Legation the Chinese were trying to set fire to.232 During the same Yihetuan (Boxer) rebellion, European, American and Japanese armies sacked the Imperial Residence in Peking’s Forbidden City.
 Thereafter, a couple of Sino-Japanese Wars reduced Chinese libraries by three quarters.
 Finally, Americans bankrolled the Nationalists during the Chinese Civil War.
 This inept policy culminated in their evacuation to Taiwan.
 Mao Tse Tung was a library assistant at one time.

 Back to “Europe” around the year one.
 Another Roman Emperor celebrated his son’s destruction of Jerusalem by installing a public library in the Forum he had built circa 70.
 The Octavian library was destroyed in 80.
 Emperor Domitian (81-96) had several wrecked libraries rebuilt—one of his many desperate and ruinous reconstruction decrees.
 Seeking disappeared works, he dispatched emissaries to copy unique originals in Alexandria.
 The fortunes he spent rebuilding civilization went wanting for mercenary armies that proceeded to rip out, cut down and burn down all his efforts at reconstruction.